Snapchip/D2UberMod/README.md

 ### Changelog
 v0.10a
-- Uber Baal now casts [Chilling Armor](http://classic.battle.net/diablo2exp/monsters/act5-uberbaal.shtml#:~:text=The%20Arreat%20Summit%20%2D%20Monsters%3A%20%C3%9Cber%20Baal&text=%C3%9Cber%20Baal%20lies%20in%20a,from%20their%20own%20hidden%20realms.)
+- Uber Baal now casts [Chilling Armor](http://classic.battle.net/diablo2exp/monsters/act5-uberbaal.shtml)
-- Fixed an bug where Uber Mephisto would not spawn the correct monsters
+- Fixed a bug where Uber Mephisto would not spawn the correct monsters
 - Minor changes to Uber spawn locations

 v0.02a